therealpan/a2a-gateway/CODE_OF_CONDUCT.md

-# 📜 Codice di Condotta – A2A Gateway
+# Code of Conduct – A2A Gateway

-Tutti i partecipanti alla community A2A Gateway devono aderire al seguente codice di condotta.
-Vogliamo che questo sia uno spazio accogliente, collaborativo e rispettoso.

-## Comportamenti attesi

-- Sii gentile e rispettoso con gli altri
-- Usa un linguaggio inclusivo
-- Accetta critiche costruttive
-- Sii trasparente e collaborativo

-## Comportamenti inaccettabili

-- Discriminazione o linguaggio offensivo
-- Molestie personali o attacchi ad altri utenti
-- Condivisione di contenuti offensivi o illegali
-- Spam o comportamento distruttivo
+All participants in the A2A Gateway community are expected to adhere to the following Code of Conduct.
+We aim to make this a welcoming, collaborative, and respectful space for everyone.

+---

+## ✅ Expected Behavior

+- Be kind and respectful to others
+- Use inclusive language
+- Accept constructive feedback
+- Be transparent and collaborative

+---

+## ❌ Unacceptable Behavior

+- Discrimination or offensive language
+- Harassment or personal attacks
+- Sharing offensive or illegal content
+- Spamming or intentionally disruptive behavior

+---

-## Applicazione
+## 🛠️ Enforcement

-Le violazioni saranno affrontate dai maintainer.
-Per segnalare un comportamento scorretto, contattaci a info@innoturismo.com.
+Violations will be handled by the project maintainers.
+To report inappropriate behavior, please reach out via our [Discord community](https://discord.gg/3wVy3qs2Zp).

+---

-Grazie per contribuire a una community sana 💙
+Thank you for helping us build a healthy and positive community 💙